 You need to understand the mechanism for generating an image, perhaps, only when creating your own map.
 Most users who use standard sets of Yandex.Maps just need to conceive the map as suggested in the first paragraph.

-The location of a point on the map can be defined using various coordinates.
-If we are talking about a map of the surface of the Earth, spherical coordinates are usually used - latitude and longitude.
+The location of a point on the map can be described using certain coordinates.
+If we are talking about a map of the surface of the Earth, spherical coordinates, latitude and longitude, are usually used.

-To map coordinates to points on the surface of a sphere, we must establish the reference point — the fundamental plane for determining latitudes, and the prime meridian for calculating longitudes.
+To map coordinates to points on the surface of a sphere, we should establish the reference point, that is, the fundamental plane for determining latitudes, and the prime meridian for calculating longitudes.
 For the Earth, the equatorial plane and the Greenwich meridian are typically used.